leo-bogert/bumblebee-multiscreen-tools/README.md

 #### Switching screen automatically with a docking station

 If you have a docking station, in particular the "Lenovo ThinkPad Mini Dock Plus Series 3", you can use the ```dock-handler``` script as an ACPI event handler.
-Again, please read and configure the script before using it!

 It will automatically switch the screen to the external screen when docked, and to the internal screen when undocked.
 Further, the following powersaving and noise-related optimizations are done by the script: